SecondSight05/BezerkIRCDocs/Content Server/Multiple Games (UpdateScript).md

 - Download files (e.g. `IF CLIENT_PATH NOTEQUALTO VERSION THEN UPDATE`)
 - Goto somewhere else (e.g. `IF THIS LESSTHANOREQUALTO VERSION THEN GOTO`)

+When downloading a file, you can also set whether it is mandatory or not.
+This is useful if you want your server to run multiple client versions.
-Again, I would recommend looking at the original script linked above...
+<br>Again, I would recommend looking at the original script linked above...